pay-rails/pay/docs/6_subscriptions.md

 @user.payment_processor.subscription.cancel_now!
 ```

+The customer will no longer be charged and you *cannot* resume the subscription.

+For Stripe subscriptions, the subscription will continue to be active until the end of the period.
+For Braintree subscriptions, the subscription will continue to be active until the end of the period.

 #### Swap a Subscription to another Plan

 If a user wishes to change subscription plans, you can pass in the Plan or Price ID into the `swap` method: